ingonyama-zk/icicle/docs/docs/icicle/primitives/poseidon2.md

 .unwrap();
 ```

-In the example above `Poseidon2::load(width, rate, MdsType::Default, DiffusionStrategy::Default, &ctx).unwrap();` is used which will load the correct constants based on width and curve.
+In the example above `Poseidon2::load(width, rate, MdsType::Default, DiffusionStrategy::Default, &ctx).unwrap();` is used to load the correct constants based on width and curve.
 Here, the default MDS matrices and diffusion are used.
-If you want to get a Plonky3 compliant version - set them to `MdsType::Plonky` and `DiffusionStrategy::Montgomery` respectively.
+If you want to get a Plonky3 compliant version, set them to `MdsType::Plonky` and `DiffusionStrategy::Montgomery` respectively.

 ## The Tree Builder